arpena/aws-serverless-workshops/MultiRegion/5_Cleanup/README.md

 - Delete the SSL Certificates in ACM (you may need to wait some time for resources to fully un-deploy before this is possible) - in each region
 - Delete the IAM Roles and Policies you created
+- Delete the S3 buckets you created to store the app code

 If you used CloudFormation to deploy a 1_API regions

 - In the console, select the correct regions
 - Go into CloudFormation and select the wild-rydes-api stack and then select *delete*
 - The template will be deleted along with all resources it created
+- Delete the S3 buckets you created to store the app code

 ### Module 2_UI